opencog/atomspace/Design-Notes.md

 FlatStream.

-Going the other way is unsolved, but easy: similar to DrainLink we have DrainValue inherits from ContainerValue, polls forever, bloocking until it gets a VoidValue, and then it unblocks and returns the big gulp.
+Going the other way is unsolved, but easy: similar to DrainLink we have DrainValue inherits from ContainerValue, polls forever, blocking until it gets a VoidValue, and then it unblocks and returns the big gulp.